 give mobile protection to the deep fjords of Schleswig-Holstein's

 Baltic coast.
-They would be backed-up by heavy artillery (and later
+They would be backed-up by heavy artillery (and

-torpedo batteries) in coastal forts.
+later torpedo batteries) in coastal forts.

 The guns usually could only be trained by turning the whole boat.

-This seems more difficult then it probably was, because even in the
+This seems more difficult then it probably was, because even in

-gun was needed.
+train the gun was needed.

-This distinguished the WESPE-class
+distinguished the WESPE-class from earlier boats

-boat was originally built by Armstrong
+built by Armstrong

 as a sea-going platform for testing heavy guns.
 Design and